wborn/jupnp/tools/org.jupnp.tool/README.md

-# JUPnPTool
+# jUPnP Tool

-JUPnPTool is a command line tool using JUPnP library.
+jUPnP Tool is a command line tool using jUPnP library.
 It will provide options to search and query UPnP devices.

 ## How to build the tool